Joint Deployment and Beamforming Design of Aerial STAR-RIS Aided Networks with Reinforcement Learning: PPO-based Algorithm for STAR-RIS Joint Deployment and Beamforming Design

-\subsection{PPO algorithm}
+\subsection{PPO Algorithm}

-PPO is an on-policy reinforcement learning algorithm that trains a stochastic policy $\pi$ with parameters $\theta$.
+PPO is an on-policy reinforcement learning algorithm, it consists of a critic network $V$ that predicts the value of a state, and an actor-network $\pi$ with parameter $\varphi$ that determines the action to perform.
+Our proposed PPO-based algorithm operates by having the state $s_t$ from the environment, and determining the action $a_t$ at this time slot, as introduced in Section \ref{SAR}.

+The actor is a stochastic policy, and the output action is a probability distribution.
 The objective of the PPO algorithm is to maximize the expected reward $r$ over a set of trajectories generated by the policy.
-Therefore, the algorithm updates $\theta$ each epoch by
+Therefore, the algorithm updates $\varphi$ each epoch by:

-and the loss function $L$ is the clipped advantage estimation with importance sampling, calculated as
+and the loss function $L$ is the clipped advantage estimation with importance sampling, calculated as:

-in which $\epsilon$ is a hyperparameter that roughly says how far away the new policy is allowed to go from the old.
+in which $\epsilon$ is a hyperparameter that roughly says how far away the new policy is allowed to go from the old, and $A(s, a)$ is the advantage of action $a$ at state $s$.